Aif4thah/CShidori/README.md

 ## The idea

 CShidori combines mutation and generation techniques to help you to find vulnerabilites in any applicaitons.
-The best ways to use CShidori is to give him the intended input and generate data to your tests.
+The best way to use CShidori is to give him the intended input and generate data to your test.
 Then use your favorite tool (Zap, Ffuf, Burp, Sockets, UnitTestFunction etc...) to leverage fuzzing test.

 ## The result